Select Language

 Equality Objectives

-The following objectives are part of the Highworth School Development Plan for 2021-23:
+The following objectives are part of the Highworth School Management and Development Plan for 2025-26:

 Equality and Diversity

-• Continued review of school structures to ensure aspects of equality are considered and opportunities to celebrate diversity are embedded in subject curricula.
+• Regular review of systems and processes to ensure aspects of equality are considered and opportunities to celebrate diversity are embedded in subject curricula.

 Highworth Annual Equality Information

-• The Head of RE is the SMSC (spiritual, moral, social and cultural development) Lead and advises on different faiths, perspectives and cultures.
+• The Head of RS is the SMSC (spiritual, moral, social and cultural development) and British Values Lead and advises on different faiths, perspectives and cultures.

-• There is a Student Equality Team with groups to focus on specific equality issues:
+• Student Equality Teams focus on specific equality issues:

 • Afro-Caribbean Society, ACS - A group to celebrate and promote education of Afro-Caribbean culture